petrus-v/petrus-v.github.io/_posts/2016-06-29-autonomous-quadcopter-fleet.markdown

 </iframe>

 Today it's just an idea, a dream...
-There is no plan, a lot of details are not define and hope that writing some blog post will help me to give guide lines and focus on that project ;)
+There is no plan, a lot of details are not defined and hope that writing some blog post will help me give guidelines and focus on that project ;)

-Current guides lines are very high level:
+Current guidelines are very high level:

 * This thing should fly which we are calling *quadcopter* in this post
 * Expected to fly indoor
-* Try to use common products available to general public and used by a lot of people
+* Try to use common products publicly available and used by a lot of people
 * Could be great to create a fleet
-* quadcopter should be autonomous (no planning, no manual command)
+* quadcopter should be autonomous (no planning, no manual commands)
 * quadcopter would received desired state or target task (ie: bring the tv pad close to me, show me what's happen in the kitchen...)
-* quadcopter should memory it's environment and share with others
+* quadcopter should remember it's environment and share with others
-* quadcopter should able to avoid contact and assume that is environment could change
+* quadcopter should able to avoid contacts and assume that its environment could change
-* Openess!
+* Openness!
 This project must be based on Open-source hardware and Open-source software!

 Other resources about quadcopter swarm (already 4 years ago!):